 This plan shall be reviewed and maintained by the District-wide School Safety Team and reviewed on an annual basis on or before July 1 of each year.
-(Please note that due to the current pandemic, a review and update of the plan did not occur until September 2020.)

 Pursuant to Commissioner's Regulation, Section 155.17 (e)(3), a summary of this plan was made available for public comment 30 days prior to its adoption.
 The district-wide and building-level plans may be adopted by the School Board only after at least one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.
 The plan must be formally adopted by the Board of Education.